-The typical asking rate per listing is in the $80's per square foot per year.
-The Financial District submarket is experiencing a decline in rates.
-In the last 3 months, the median rate fell $3 per sqft per year.
-That's a 3% decrease in rent.
+On average, listings lease in the $70's per square foot per year.
+The Financial District region is going through a decrease in rates.
+In the last 3 months, the median rate decreased $1 per sqft per year.
+That's a 2% decrease in rent.

-Compared to the rest of the Bay Area market, the Financial District region has higher rates, and you'll need to pay a premium to be in this hot region.
+Compared to the rest of the Bay Area market, the Financial District region has higher rates, and you'll need to make a great offer to be in this hot submarket.

-In the last 90 days, 185 listings have been posted online, so you'll want to check back regularly for new listings.
-About 22% of the listings in the Financial District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
-There aren't many listings below 2,000 square feet on the market, so finding a space for a small business might be tough.
+In the last 90 days, 185 listings have come on the market, so you'll want to check back regularly for new listings.
+About 81% of the available space in the Financial District are subleases, so you might be able to sign a shorter term by taking over a previous lease.
+There aren't many listings below 2,000 square feet available, so finding a space for a small business might be tough.

-Even though the median size is 4,390 sqft, there are still 0 listings below 2,000 sqft.
-Most buildings in this market are close to 13 stories.
-Most buildings in this area were built in 1923 and are Class A.
+Even though the median size is 4,200 sqft, there are still 0 listings below 2,000 sqft.
+Most properties in this region are close to 13 stories.
+Most buildings in this region were built in 1923 and are Class A.

-Professional services is the dominant industry in this area.
+Professional services is the dominant industry in this region.
 Most of the occupants of Financial District work from home.
-Commuting around 10 minutes a day is the norm for those who opt to reside in this part of town.
+Commuting close to 10 minutes a day is the norm for those who opt to reside in this part of town.